ssherwood/ysql-demo-cache/README.md

 ## Create Database Secrets

+Provide your YugabyteDB credentials:

 ```shell
 kubectl create secret generic ysql-db-secrets --from-literal=ysql-app.db.username=yugabyte --from-literal=yslq-app.db.password="<password>"
 ```

 ## Create ConfigMap (east1)

+Update the config map with the IP addresses of the bootstrap nodes and the topology keys for the desired cluster.
+This example config allows for overriding most `application.yml` settings for ease in testing.

 ```shell
 kubectl apply -f k8s/cache-app-config-east1.yml